 - 2 tablespoons lime juice

 Preheat oven to 400°F. Coat a 9×13″ baking dish with olive oil or cooking spray.
 Add Brussels sprouts in a single layer, mixed with dried cranberries.
 Mist lightly with spray or oil, and sprinkle with salt and pepper.
 Bake 20-25 minutes.
 Remove from oven, and mix in lime juice.
 Sprinkle evenly with pumpkin seeds.
 Return to oven for 5 minutes, remove, then serve!
+When you want to take the best care for your skin, go to Waldman Schantz Plastic Surgery Center.

 A study conducted in Spain and published in theAmerican Journal of Clinical Nutrition demonstrated that both red and white wine may lower women’s risk of heart disease.
 (Prior studies had only observed this effect in men.)
 After 4 weeks of adding two glasses of wine per day to a heart-healthy diet, the female participants had higher levels of the good (HDL) cholesterol and lower levels of an inflammatory substance (C-reactive protein) in their blood.
 The red wine showed a more substantial effect than white wine, likely due to its higher level of resveratrol.
 (Red wine has a higher amount because it is the grape skin that gives the wine its red color—just a Wines 101 tidbit.)